'Marsican' Brown Bears in Abruzzo by Chris Townend.

 (Marsican) Brown Bear, (Apennine/Abruzzo) Chamois, Wild Boar, Red Deer and Red Squirrel.
 Also an outside chance of Pine Marten and (Apennine) Wolf.

-Rock Partridge and Italian Sparrow, as well as Golden Eagle, (Eurasian) Hoopoe, Wryneck, Red-backed Shrike, (Red-billed) Chough, Alpine Chough, Crag Martin, (White-throated) Dipper, Firecrest, (Western) Bonelli’s Warbler, Collared Flycatcher, (Western) Black-eared Wheatear, Alpine Accentor, Water Pipit and Cirl Bunting.
-Also a chance of Griffon Vulture, Short-toed Eagle, Lanner Falcon, Black, Middle Spotted and White-backed (lilfordi) Woodpeckers, Blue and Rufous-tailed Rock Thrushes, Rock Bunting, Citril Finch and (White-winged) Snowfinch.
+Rock Partridge and Italian Sparrow, as well as Golden Eagle, (Eurasian) Hoopoe, (Eurasian) Wryneck, Red-backed Shrike, (Red-billed) Chough, Alpine Chough, (Eurasian) Crag Martin, (White-throated) Dipper, Firecrest, (Western) Bonelli’s Warbler, Collared Flycatcher, (Western) Black-eared Wheatear, Alpine Accentor, Water Pipit and Cirl Bunting.
+Also a chance of Griffon Vulture, Short-toed Eagle, Lanner Falcon, Black, Middle Spotted and White-backed (lilfordi) Woodpeckers, Blue and Rufous-tailed Rock-thrushes, Rock Bunting, Citril Finch and (White-winged) Snowfinch.

 In spring the spectacular alpine flowers include the Marsican Iris and a large variety of bellflowers, saxifrages and orchids.